Supplier Code Of Conduct

 Environmental Responsibilities

-Suppliers are expected to conduct their operations in a way that minimises the impact on natural resources and protects the environment, customers, and employees.
+Suppliers are expected to conduct their operations in a way that minimizes the impact on natural resources and protects the environment, customers, and employees.
 They must ensure their operations comply with all applicable laws related to air emissions, water discharges, toxic substances, and hazardous waste disposal.
 Throughout the world, laws and regulations prohibit or restrict certain substances and/or require manufacturers and suppliers to provide information about restricted substances in their products.
-Suppliers must, therefore, comply with the Kubota Group’s environmental charter and when requested by Kubota, provide regulatory compliance declarations for identified products.
+Suppliers must, therefore, comply with the Kubota Group’s environmental charter[1] and when requested by Kubota, provide regulatory compliance declarations for identified products.
+Suppliers and vendors are expected to priorities environmental sustainability in their business operations and products.
+This includes, but is not limited to, the use of recyclable or reusable packaging where possible.
+Suppliers should actively seek ways to reduce waste and environmental impact through sustainable practices and innovations in their supply chain.

 Ethical Expectations